 Can I Deduct the Interest Paid on a HELOC for an Investment Property?

 Interest paid on your rental property HELOC or home equity loan might be eligible for tax deduction, potentially lowering your taxable income.
 However, to qualify for this deduction, the loan must be utilized for property improvements.
 You should talk to an experienced tax consultant that understands your specific situation.
+Whether you need a HELOC or home equity loans on investment properties, the RefiGuide can help you find the best brokers and lenders in the business.

 You have the option to obtain a HELOC on a second home, granted you adhere to the lender’s criteria.
 This implies that you are not obligated to sell your vacation property to leverage the equity it has accumulated.
-Instead, you can access the value of a second home through methods such as a cash-out refinance, home equity loan, or home equity line of credit.
+Instead, you can access the value of a second home through methods such as a cash-out refinance, home equity loan, or HELOC line of credit.